tylerfallon/PyPoll_Challenge/README.md

 ![ElectionResults](https://github.com/tylerfallon/PyPoll_Challenge/blob/main/Resources/election_results.png?raw=true)

 This screenshot shows our analysis of the election data, which has been summarized in a .txt document (election_results.txt).

-### How many votes were cast in this congressional election?
+Here is a full analysis of the results:

-There were 369,711 votes cast in total during this congressional election.
+* There were 369,711 votes cast in total during this congressional election

-### Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Jefferson County: 38,855 votes (10.5% of total)
-Denver County: 306,055 votes (82.8% of total)
-Arapahoe County: 24,801 votes (6.7% of total)
+* By county- Jefferson County cast 38,855 votes (10.5% of total), Denver County cast 306,055 votes (82.8% of total), and Arapahoe County cast 24,801 votes (6.7% of total)

-### Which county had the largest number of votes?
-Denver had the largest number of votes.
+* Denver was the county with the largest number of votes.

-### Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-Charles Casper Stockham: 85,213 votes (23.0% of total) Diana DeGette: 272,892 votes (73.8% of total)
-Raymon Anthony Doane: 11,606 votes (3.1%  of total)
+* For candidates- Charles Casper Stockham received 85,213 votes (23.0% of total), Diana DeGette received 272,892 votes (73.8% of total), and Raymon Anthony Doane received 11,606 votes (3.1%  of total)

-### Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
-Diana DeGette won the election with 272,892 votes and 73.8% of the total votes.
+* Winner: Diana DeGette won the election with 272,892 votes and 73.8% of the total votes.

 ## Election-Audit Summary